Best Easy Camping Recipes To Make Camp Cooking A Snap – Camping Recipes

 Crispy Shore Lunch

-Ingredients: fish fillet, oil, Canadian beer, 1 bag of salt and vinegar chips
+Ingredients: fish fillet, oil, Canadian beer, 1 bag of salt, and vinegar chips.

 Preparation: Soak fish in beer.
 Crush the salt and vinegar chips.
 Coat the beer-soaked fish with crushed salt and vinegar chips.
-Deep fry in scalding oil until the fish turn to a golden color.
+Deep fry in scalding oil until the fish turns to a golden color.

 Camping Recipes For Breakfast Eaters – Fresh Morning Donuts